Courses offered in the past four years.

 ECON 0240 - Int'l Econ: A Policy Approach ▲ ▹

 International Economics: A Policy Approach

 This course provides an overview of international trade and finance.
 We will discuss why countries trade, the concepts of absolute and comparative advantage, and gains from trade.
 We will explore commercial policies, arguments for and against tariffs, non-tariff barriers, dumping and subsidies, the role of the WTO, as well as the pros and cons of regional free trade associations.
 In the second part of the course we will primarily concentrate on international macroeconomics, focusing on foreign exchange rates, balance of payments, origins of and solutions to financial crises and the history and architecture of the international monetary system.
+Beginning Fall 2014, ECON 0240 no longer counts towards the ECON major or minor requirements.
 (Formerly ECON 0340) (ECON 0150 and ECON 0155) 3 hrs. lect.

 Fall 2013, Spring 2014, Fall 2014, Spring 2015

 Macroeconomic theory analyzes whether the market effectively coordinates individuals' decisions so that they lead to acceptable results.
 It considers the effectiveness of monetary, fiscal, and other policies in achieving desirable levels of unemployment, inflation, and growth.
 The theories held by various schools of economic thought such as Keynesians, monetarists, and new classicals are considered along with their proposed policies.
 (ECON 0150) 3 hrs. lect.